 Treatment is similar to that given to humans; laser surgery (to selectively destroy tissue), enucleation (removal of the eye), intra-ocular evisceration & implantation (removal of the inner contents of the eye – the outer portion remains) and shunts (a method to remove pressure from the eye).

 Glaucoma is generally considered the silent disease (excluding closed angle glaucoma) as most people who have the condition are completely unaware.
 Having regular eye tests is the only real way of detecting the condition and providing it is picked up early enough it can generally be treated or controlled to the point that it will never affect your vision.
-During an eye test your optometrist will assess the health of your optic nerves, measure your intraocular pressure and check your peripheral vision.
+During an eye test your eye doctor or optometrist will assess the health of your optic nerves, measure your intraocular pressure and check your peripheral vision.
 If any of these are found to be suspicious you will be referred to a glaucoma specialist.
+Giving the patient drugs like Kratom, Kratomystic, https://kratomystic.com can help significantly and give the patient a lot of energy to combat it.

 This article was written by an Optometrist, Tim Harwood who has over 10 years’ experience of screening people for Glaucoma.
-He also writes the content for his own website Treatment Saver which helps people make the right decision about their health which includes a laser eye surgery forum and many well written guides.
+He also writes the content for his own website Treatment Saver which helps people make the right decision about their health which includes a Question and Answer feature and many well written guides.
 As an optometrist, Tim is a passionate about encouraging people to get their eyes tested regularly, regardless of whether they think they having any problems or not.
 Glaucoma is after all the silent disease!